 You may check out his podcast here.

 Image Credit: Once Upon a Crescent on Facebook

 This one is for the kids or even parents!
 Once Upon a Crescent is a collection of Islamic bedtime stories for children.
 Written and produced by a Muslim elementary school teacher, these stories aim to impart Islamic morals to kids through light-hearted storytelling.
 Not only are stories a great way to settle into a bedtime routine, but they also provide rich opportunities for meaningful dialogue between parent and child.

 Hosted by the bubbly trio you have seen or heard of on the Halaltrip Show on Fridays or any other Halaltrip media, The Halal Travel Podcast is a very candid and lighthearted podcast where they talk about anything and everything under the sun.
 From Travel stories to the latest Food craze or just simply talk about life.

-There you have it, 10 Islamic podcasts you can listen to for some me-time!
+There you have it, 12 Islamic podcasts you can listen to for some me-time!
 These recommended podcasts are perfect for those of you who are interested to enrich yourselves further into the study of Islam.
 It is also suitable for those of you who want to stay updated on the latest news and trends in Islam.
-Podcasts cater to a wide range of audience, and the best part of it is that you can always listen to it on-the-go whenever you find yourself busy and overwhelmed with work.
-Whether you're busy studying for exams, bored at home or busy doing your daily household chores, you can always listen to these podcasts while doing all of those.
+Podcasts cater to a wide range of audiences, and the best part of it is that you can always listen to it on the go whenever you find yourself busy and overwhelmed with work.
+Whether you're busy studying for exams, bored at home, or busy doing your daily household chores, you can always listen to these podcasts while doing all of those.
 So what are you waiting for?
-Start tuning in to these 10 Islamic podcasts now!
+Start tuning in to these 12 Islamic podcasts now!
 With that, we hope that all of you stay healthy and stay home!